hantman-lab/animal-soup/README.md

 # animal-soup
-The Hantman Lab investigates skilled motor control through a head-fixed reach-to-grab task in mice.
+The Hantman lab investigates skilled motor control through a head-fixed reach-to-grab task in mice.
 Over the last few years, a large ground truth dataset has been developed for classifying prominent features of the behavior (`lift`, `handopen`, `grab`, `supinate`, `atmouth`, `chew`).

 The goal of this project is to create a mega-classifier for the Hantman lab to use for future automated behavioral classification.